tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 ## Usage in Post-Handshake Authentication

 The `cmw_attestation` extension is designed to be used exclusively in post-handshake authentication as defined in {{RFC9261}}.
-It allows attestation credentials to be transmitted in the Certificate message of Authenticator only in response to an Authenticator Request.
+It allows attestation credentials to be transmitted in the Authenticator's Certificate message only in response to an Authenticator Request.
 This ensures that attestation credentials are provided on demand rather than being included in the initial TLS handshake.

 To maintain a cryptographic binding between the Evidence and the authentication request, the `cmw_attestation` extension MUST be associated with the `certificate_request_context` of the corresponding CertificateRequest or ClientCertificateRequest message (from the Server or Client, respectively).
 This binding ensures that: